 This project provided communication research support to ACIAR project LPS/2008/054 Improving smallholder cattle fattening systems based on forage tree legume diets in eastern Indonesia and northern Australia.

 - Evaluated the efficacy of scale-out processes for farmer adoption of forage tree legume feeding systems and the effectiveness of the communication strategy and media used to support these processes.

-- Made recommendations for future scale out of forage tree legume systems in eastern Indonesia.
+- Recommended future scale out of forage tree legume systems in eastern Indonesia.

 The analysis of the main FTL Project showed that it had been very effective in demonstrating the potential of Leucaena and Sesbania as high quality feed in smallholder cattle fattening in Lombok and Sumbawa (West Nusa Tenggara province – NTB) and in West Timor (East Nusa Tenggara province – NTT).
 The technology suited the needs and conditions of many farming groups and families that participated in the project and the team on the ground worked with farmers to adapt and implement these systems effectively.
 Awareness and motivation was particularly raised through exchange visits to already successful implementers of FTL-based systems.
 The Field Researchers who were based at the project sites guided farmers on a daily bases to incorporate the new practices into their farming systems.
 The capacity and commitment of the research teams were key to the success of the FTL project.
 Substantial numbers of farmers were reached directly and indirectly.